lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

 ### _Purpose_
 {:.no_toc}
-In this Tutorial the basics of creating an input file and running a full self consistent LDA atomic speherical approximation (ASA) will be covered.
+In this Tutorial the basics running a self consistent LDA calculation in the Atomic Spheres Approximation (ASA) will be covered, starting with the creation of an input file.

 ### _Preliminaries_